Venus credit card debt collection harassment?

 Nevertheless, when your Venus card payment is past due, debt collectors may flout these laws and harass, threaten, coerce, browbeat, and intimidate you to pay Venus, especially in a situation where you are not aware that you have legal rights.

-There is a set of laws called the Fair Debt Collection Practices Act (FDCPA for short); it was enacted and is still upheld by the Federal Trade Commission, the agency responsible for consumer protection in the United States.
+There is a set of laws called the Fair Debt Collection Practices Act (FDCPA); it was enacted and is still upheld by the Federal Trade Commission, the agency responsible for consumer protection in the United States.
 The laws contained in the FDCPA prevent the debt collectors contacting you over your Venus Comenity credit card debt from engaging in harassing, abusive, intimidating, unfair, and deceptive practices in a bid to get you to make a Venus Comenity card payment.
 Reaching an agreement with the bank or debt collector can help prevent further harassment or legal action.

 The Act also makes provisions for you to take a debt collector who harasses you over a Venus payment to court.
 You can recover monetary damages as compensation for the harassment and get the harassment over your overextended Venus credit to stop for good.
 After paying off your debt, request a letter of no obligation from the bank to ensure you are no longer responsible for the debt.